Years ago while going through my divorce, my therapist suggested I do an exercise about my parents.

 How to clean and cook the fish we caught.

-How to appreciate the simple yet beautiful things in life.
+And how to appreciate the simple yet beautiful things in life.

 Like sitting on a boat in the warm sunshine, listening to nothing but the waves lapping against the sides.
 And the sound of the seagulls.